EVATool/evatool/README.md

 2. configure init-letsencrypt.sh (enter an email and replace evatool.org with YOURDOMAIN)
 3. configure nginx/app.conf (replace evatool.org with YOURDOMAIN)
 4. Run init-letsencrypt.sh (if the script fails, it is advised to always delete the data folder to ensure a fresh run the next time you run it)
-5. TODO: Transform files in /data/certbot/conf/live/YOURDOMAIN with openssl pkcs12 -export -in fullchain.pem -inkey privkey.pem -out keystore.p12 -name tomcat -CAfile chain.pem -caname root
+5. Transform files in /data/certbot/conf/live/YOURDOMAIN with
+    openssl pkcs12 -export -in fullchain.pem -inkey privkey.pem -out keystore.p12 -name tomcat -CAfile chain.pem -caname root
     Set the environment variable ??? in the .env file to the password you used for conversion.
+6. TODO setup automated renewable of certificate
-6. Start EvaTool docker-compose
+7. Start EvaTool docker-compose

 Notes:
 - IMPORTANT: staging MUST be 0 (NOT 1) in init-letsencrypt.sh)